seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 never recover.

 **CLEOPATRA**
-Rememberest thou any that have died on’t?
+Rememberest thou any that have died on't?

 **Clown**
 Very many, men and women too.
 I heard of one of